The Most Versatile LSA On The Market Today!

 The Flying For Wildlife Trust in Zimbabwe provides close aerial support to the National Parks and Wildlife Management Authority in their anti-poaching and conservation mandate.

 A dedicated and passionate group of volunteer pilots have chosen the Savannah S to carry out low level National Parks border surveillance which often requires slow flight, tight turns and landing and takeoffs from short airstrips.
 The trust initially used 2 private Savannahs before acquiring Z-RIO a Savannah built and delivered to the flying trust by Savannah Africa in June 2017 and Z-FFW delivered in January 2020.

-The foundation operates four Savannah aircraft – ZU-IGU, ZU-ULG and ZU-ULF were delivered to Mozambique for use by the country’s National Administration for Conservation Areas (ANAC).
-The aircraft operate in the Lubombo Transfrontier Conservation Area where PPF has entered into a agreement with Mozambique’s Ministry of Land, Environment and Rural Development (MITADER) to co-manage the reserve with ANAC.
+The foundation operates four Savannah aircraft – ZU-IGU, C9-ULG and C9-ULF were delivered to Mozambique for use by the country’s National Administration for Conservation Areas (ANAC).
+The aircraft operate in the Lubombo Transfrontier Conservation Area where PPF has entered into an agreement with Mozambique’s Ministry of Land, Environment and Rural Development (MITADER) to co-manage the reserve with ANAC.

 ZU-INB will be used for similar activities in Zinave National Park in Malawi that forms part of the Great Limpopo Transfrontier Conservation Area and is co-managed by PPF and ANAC.